 The relationship between parents and children, but especially between mothers and daughters, is tremendously powerful, scarcely to be comprehended in any rational way.” — Joyce Carol Oates

-We all desire to cultivate healthy relationships with our daughters.
+We all desire to cultivate healthy mother daughter relationships.
 Yet, whether our girls are 5 or 25, when we don’t understand their behavior, struggle to connect with them, or end up faking peace instead of making it, it’s easy to feel discouraged.

-Even though what constitutes a healthy relationship with our daughter may look a little different for each of us, and though our backgrounds, expectations, personalities, and circumstances are not all the same, when it comes to how we understand and manage the conflict that’s found in a mother-daughter relationship, I think a lot of us are asking the same questions:
+What constitutes healthy mother daughter relationships may look a little different for each of us.
+Our backgrounds, expectations, personalities, and circumstances are not all the same.
+But when it comes to how we understand and manage the conflict that’s found in mother daughter relationships, I think a lot of us are asking the same questions: